Shopping & Sourcing Guide · Updated June 2026

 Goodwill Houston Clearance Center, Texas.
 Goodwill Outlet floors use large blue rolling bins that staff wheel in and out as inventory rotates through the warehouse.

-Alternative Names: Liquidation bin stores are widely known as Amazon bin stores, liquidation stores, markdown outlets, deal bins, or simply bin stores.
-Similarly, Goodwill Outlets are affectionately referred to as the Goodwill Bins, the Bins, Goodwill Clearance Centers, or Goodwill Buy-the-Pound locations.
+Liquidation bin stores go by several names depending on the region: Amazon bin stores, liquidation stores, markdown outlets, deal bins, or simply bin stores.
+Goodwill Outlets carry their own set of nicknames, including the Goodwill Bins, the Bins, Goodwill Clearance Centers, or Goodwill Buy-the-Pound locations.

-Goodwill Bins vs. Liquidation Bin Stores: The Quick Comparison
+Goodwill Outlets vs. Liquidation Bin Stores: The Quick Comparison

 Category Goodwill Outlet Liquidation Bin Store

-Inventory Origin Post-consumer donations (regional) Retailer overstock, shelf pulls & e-commerce customer returns
+Inventory Origin Post-consumer donations (regional) Retailer overstock, shelf pulls & e-commerce returns

 Pricing Model Pay-by-the-pound ($1.49–$2.19/lb) Daily descending flat price ($10–$14 → $1 or less)